kanhua/pypvcircuit/install.md

 We therefore have to allow it to do that temporarily.

 1. Run Windows Powershell as administrator.
 [This page](https://msdn.microsoft.com/en-us/library/dn568022.aspx) shows how to do this.
-2. Open Powershell, in the powershell command line, run the following script
+2. Open Powershell, in the Powershell command line, run the following script

 ```
 > Set-ExecutionPolicy Unrestricted